Categories

 Conjuring (1896)

-The lack of preservation of early films is a bewildering and heartbreaking thing.
+The lack of preservation of early films is a bewildering and heartbreaking truth of movie history.
 Martin Scorsese’s Film Foundation estimates the 90% of all silent films are lost and 50% of all pre-1950 films are lost.
 Granted, the huge majority of those are cheaply made nickelodeon schlock of minimal artistic or even historical merit.
-The number of lost films that we’d be regularly watching today is certainly small, mostly important firsts or early works of great directors.
+The number of lost films that we’d be regularly watching today is certainly small.
+The ones we’d care about are mostly important historical milestones or early works of great directors.
 But tastes and perspectives change with time; surely some director’s lost work would be reevaluated and canonized, or at least better understood.
-The concept of annihilated art stings especially in an era where nearly everything created is instantly backed up and shareable.
-It is, frankly, a challenge in the 21st century to even process the concept of creative works being lost to the sands of time.
+The concept of annihilated art stings especially in an era where nearly everything created is instantly backed up on globally distributed servers and shareable in instants.
+It is, frankly, a challenge in the 21st century to even comprehend the idea of creative works being lost to the sands of time.

 Conjuring, his second film, was discovered in 2015, but in a more fragmentary condition.
-(A rotoscoped copy was found a year earlier, as well.)
+(A copy of the print hand-rotoscoped was found a year earlier, as well.)
 In French, the film has the title Séance de prestidigitation, which is a bit more evocative.
 All of the copies I can find uploaded online run between 6 and 12 seconds, and it’s not 100% clear if this is a snippet or the complete original film.
-The fact that both the live action and rotoscoped copies are essentially identical in content suggests that this might have just been a very short experiment.
+The fact that both the live action and rotoscoped copies are essentially identical in content suggests that this might have just been a very short experiment rather than an actual film.

 Indeed, Conjuring in its few frames shows Méliès breaking new ground and trying a visual technique that would become one of his technical signatures: the substitution splice, i.e. pausing recording (or cutting out film) to suggest something happening instantly, perhaps something appearing or disappearing.
 (If you ever messed around with a camcorder as a kid like me, this was the first gimmick you figured out.)
 In this case, it’s to show an on-screen Méliès make a stuffed devil head transport between two containers as he lifts and lowers the containers.
 He’d go on to use expanded versions this technique for years to come — it’s one of the main special effects in Voyage to the Moon, for example.

 Where Playing Cards was a pure actuality, Conjuring shows Méliès’s curiosity in trick film techniques to use the medium as an extension of his magic act.
-All of this before he got the easier-to-use Lumiere camera or completed his film studio.
-At just a few seconds, it isn’t much to soak in, but it remains a compelling curiosity, and one that shows Méliès’s natural entertainment and spectacle instincts.
+All of this was made when he was still cranking his own homemade “coffee-grinder” camera in corners of his house, before he acquired an easier-to-use Lumiere camera or finished building his film studio.
+At just a few seconds in length, it doesn’t offer much to soak in, but it remains a compelling curiosity, and one that shows Méliès’s natural entertainment and spectacle instincts.

 Is It Good?